KoalaSat/deploy-zap-store/README.md

 # Pre-requisites

 This action will deploy the latest release on your github repository.
-If you want to integrate it on your release workwlof make sure you run it after the release is created on GitHub.
+If you want to integrate it on your release workflow make sure you run it after the release is created on GitHub.

 # Usage